-Customers B and C did not represent more than 10% of revenue in fiscal year ended 2021 and Customer A did not represent more than 10% of accounts receivable as of October 1, 2021.
-No other customer represented more than 10% of revenue or accounts receivable in the periods presented in the accompanying consolidated financial statements.
-In fiscal years 2021, 2020 and 2019, our top ten customers represented an aggregate of 49%, 61% and 54% of total revenue, respectively.
+Customers A, B and C did not represent more than 10% of revenue in fiscal year ended 2022 and Customer B and C did not represent more than 10% of revenue in fiscal year ended 2021.
+Customers A, B and C did not represent more than 10% of accounts receivable in the periods presented in the accompanying Consolidated Financial Statements.
+No other customer represented more than 10% of revenue or accounts receivable in the periods presented in the accompanying Consolidated Financial Statements.
+In fiscal years 2022, 2021 and 2020, our top ten customers represented an aggregate of 48%, 49% and 61% of total revenue, respectively.